Rafasu/cake-api/README.md

 Cake-api is a challenge for Wizeline's node bootcamp.

 ## Getting started
-1.Clone repo and enter the repo
+1.Clone and enter the repo
 ```
 git clone https://github.com/Rafasu/cake-api.git
 cd cake-api